swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 However, default actor isolation has a significant difference from the other compiler settings that the macro supported: it impacts language semantics.
 Default actor isolation is a language dialect, while the other compiler flags only configure diagnostics; the behavior of the code does not depend on which diagnostic control flags are set.

 Additionally, `@diagnose` has already been accepted, so `default @diagnose` naturally reuses that accepted mechanism rather than reinventing file-level diagnostic control in a separate macro API.

+## Revision history

+* Revision 4 (pre-second-review):
+  * Changed file-level default isolation to *not* inherit SE-0466's `-default-isolation` inference rules and carve-outs.
+Defaults apply to every unspecified top-level declaration.
+* Revision 3 (following return for revision):
+  * Changed syntax from `using` to `default`.
+  * Expanded scope beyond actor isolation to also support `@available` and `@diagnose` as file-level defaults with composition rules.
+  * Required `default` declarations to appear before all non-`import` top-level declarations.
+  * Specified that file-level default isolation does not inherit module-level default isolation `@preconcurrency` behavior in Swift 5.
+* Revision 2:
+  * Revised per-file default isolation to use the `using` syntax instead of a `DefaultIsolation` typealias and a `nonisolated` type.
+  * Added grammar rules and specified that `using` is only legal in top-level scope.

 [SE-0343]: 0343-top-level-concurrency.md
 [SE-0466]: 0466-control-default-actor-isolation.md